cloudflare/daphne/README.md

 ## Acknowledgements

-Thanks to Yoshimichi Nakatsuka who contributed signficantly to Daphne during his internship at Cloudflare Research.
+Thanks to Yoshimichi Nakatsuka who contributed significantly to Daphne during his internship at Cloudflare Research.
 Thanks to Brandon Pitman for testing, reporting bugs, and sending patches.

 The name "Daphne" is credited to Cloudflare Research interns Tim Alberdingk